-Due to the challenging nature of compliance with CAST-32A objectives, the large number of tests that must be run for compliance, and uncertainty in the scope of how much testing must be performed, compliance with the additional objectives needed to follow CAST-32A can be very expensive.
+Due to the challenging nature of compliance with multicore objectives, the large number of tests that must be run for compliance, and uncertainty in the scope of how much testing must be performed, compliance with the additional objectives needed to follow A(M)C 20-193 or CAST-32A can be very expensive.
 Due to this high potential cost, it pays to make multicore verification as efficient as possible.